Photo: Matheenfaiz / Wikimedia Commons

 Seaplane transfers: Only available to resort islands — not relevant for guesthouse travelers.

-Transit hotel in Male: The Male airport has no connected transit hotel (unlike Singapore, Dubai, or Bangkok).
-If you arrive late and need to connect to a speedboat the following morning, the Male transit hotels (a 10-minute water taxi from the airport to Male city: $2–5/person) are the option: Hotel Anini ($50–80/night), Hotel Relax Inn ($40–70/night).
+Transit hotel in Male: Male airport has no connected transit hotel, unlike Singapore, Dubai, or Bangkok.
+If you arrive late and need to connect to a speedboat the next morning, a 10-minute water taxi ($2–5/person) gets you to Male city, where options include Hotel Anini ($50–80/night) and Hotel Relax Inn ($40–70/night).

 What to Do: The Real Maldives Activities